moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/explore_sm/index.md

 Imagine you’re a data analyst and want to analyze data product 'Product360', aiming to leverage data insights for performance tracking and customer behavior analysis.
 By exploring its semantic model on **Data Product Hub**, you plan to access and analyze cross-sell and upsell opportunities, which involves examining dimensions, measures, and metrics like **customer segments, product affinity scores,** and **total spending**.
 Let’s see how this exploration unfolds.

+## Quick concepts

+'Lens' is a key DataOS Resource in creating and implementing semantic models.
+Here are the foundational concepts to know before diving into exploring your semantic model:

+1. **Physical Data Sources**
+   Semantic models connect to a variety of physical data sources, such as Postgres, BigQuery, and Redshift.
+Understanding where your data originates helps in appreciating how the semantic model organizes it into logical structures.

+2. **Lakehouse (Optional)**
+   For large datasets, consider creating a Lakehouse within DataOS.
+Lakehouses unify data from multiple sources, making it easier to manage and query data.

+3. **Logical Tables**
+   A semantic model maps physical data (from data sources or Lakehouse) to logical tables establishing relationships between data entities.
+These logical tables are structured representations of your data.
+Semantic models organize these tables to simplify analysis and help users focus on insights rather than raw data.

+4. **Table Properties**
+   When creating logical tables, SQL and key properties like schema, data types, and constraints are specified.

+5. **Data Quality and Transformation**
+   Semantic models incorporate tools for ensuring high data quality and transforming raw data into user-friendly formats.
+By maintaining accuracy, consistency, and reliability, semantic models ensure that the data is ready for exploration.

+6. **Metrics**
+   Semantic models define meaningful metrics to track performance or key business indicators.

+7. **Consumption Ports**
+   Semantic models enable versatile data consumption options, such as BI tools and APIs for seamless integration with GraphQL and Studio for advanced analytics.

 ## Uncover insights from your Semantic Model

+Exploring semantic models allows users to understand the data flow, relationships within the data, and the transformations that drive insights.

 ### **Navigate to the ‘Explore’ option**